openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 .. note::

-   Model Conversion API support for TensorFlow 1.x environment has been deprecated.
+   Model conversion API support for TensorFlow 1.x environment has been deprecated.
 Use the ``tensorflow2`` parameter to install a TensorFlow 2.x environment that can convert both TensorFlow 1.x and 2.x models.
 If your model isn't compatible with the TensorFlow 2.x environment, use the `tensorflow` parameter to install the TensorFlow 1.x environment.
 The TF 1.x environment is provided only for legacy compatibility reasons.

 For more details on the openvino-dev PyPI package, see `pypi.org <https://pypi.org/project/openvino-dev/>`__ .